-The 2015 results indicated significant recovery in these communities since 1987, but community characteristics indicated that ecological impairment remains (Figs. 5.31-5.33).
+In 2016, results of TDEC protocols indicate that sites in First Creek and White Oak Creek immediately downstream of effluent discharges (First Creek kilometer [FCK 0.1] and WCK 3.9) were moderately impaired whereas these sites were rated as slightly impaired in previous years.
+Although Melton Branch Creek was rated as unimpaired in 2015, it was slightly impaired in 2016.
+The upper and most downstream White Oak Creek sites (WCK6.8 and WCK2.3, respectively) were rated as unimpaired in 2016.
+The 2016 ORNL protocols results indicated significant recovery in these communities since 1987, but community characteristics indicated that ecological impairment remains (Figures 5.29-5.31).
 Relative to respective upstream reference sites, total taxonomic richness (i.e., the mean number of different species per sample) and richness of the pollution-intolerant taxa (i.e., the mean number of different mayfly, stonefly, and caddisfly species per sample or Ephemeroptera, Plecoptera, and Trichoptera [EPT] taxa richness) continued to be lower at these downstream sites.
-After modest increases in the mid-1990s, total taxa richness appeared to have generally decreased at First Creek kilometer (FCK) 0.1, and in 2014 the total number of taxa was the lowest it had been since 1989.
-Similarly, the number of pollution-intolerant EPT taxa decreased in 3 consecutive years, and in 2014 EPT taxa richness was the lowest it had been since the early 1990s.
+After modest increases in the mid-1990s, total taxa richness appeared to have generally decreased at FCK 0.1, and in 2014 the total number of taxa was the lowest it had been since 1989.
+Similarly, the number of pollution-intolerant EPT taxa decreased in 2012 and in 2014, EPT taxa richness was the lowest it had been since the early 1990s.
+EPT taxa richness has remained low for 5 consecutive years, including 2016.
 These results suggest a change may have occurred in conditions in lower First Creek.
-Total taxa richness remained low in 2015; however, a slight increase in EPT taxa richness was observed, although values remain low relative to the mid-1990s.
 If a change has occurred, it is not known whether it is related to a change in chemical conditions (e.g., change in water quality or the possible presence of a toxicant), physical conditions (e.g., unstable substrate, increased frequency of high discharge events), or natural variation.
 Trends in metrics at Fifth Creek kilometer (FFK) 0.2 since the mid-1990s suggest that a change in conditions at that site occurred between 2007 and 2008.
 More recent results, however, suggest that improvements have occurred, and the condition of the invertebrate community is now comparable to what it was from the late 1990s through the early 2000s.
 Metric values for WCK 2.3 and WCK 3.9 continued to remain within the ranges of values found since the early 2000s, although they also continued to be notably lower than those for the reference sites, suggesting that no additional major changes had occurred at those sites for roughly 13 years.
+Since 2001, Walker Branch has served as an additional reference site for WOC mainstem sites downstream of Bethel Valley Road (Figure 5.31).
+Comparisons of WCK6.8 to WBK1.0 show that communities in WCK 6.8 represent ideal reference conditions.
+Additionally, the comparison of Walker Branch to downstream sites in WOC show that these communities remain impaired.

-Macroinvertebrate community metrics for lower Melton Branch (MEK 0.6, Fig. 5.34) suggested that in 2015 taxa richness metrics continued to be similar to reference conditions.
+Macroinvertebrate community metrics for lower Melton Branch (MEK 0.6, Figure 5.32) suggested that in 2016 taxa richness metrics continued to be similar to reference conditions.
 However, like the results from the TDEC protocols, other invertebrate community metrics potentially sensitive to more specific types of pollutants, such as the percent density of pollution-intolerant and pollution-tolerant species (not shown), continued to fluctuate annually between comparable values and values below those of the reference sites.
 Thus, while the condition of the invertebrate community at MEK 0.6 was generally at or near reference conditions, annual changes in some characteristics of the community suggested that annual fluctuations in environmental conditions at the site appear to have some minor negative influence on the condition of the community.